 My first degree was in English from the University of Sussex.
 I went on to do an MA in English with the OU which was awarded with distinction in 2014, followed by an AHRC-funded PhD which was awarded in 2018.
-I have a background in policy planning at the Foreign & Commonwealth Office and have also worked as a secondary English teacher.
+I work as a secondary English teacher in south-east London.

 ''A New and Fierce Disorder's Raging': Monomania in Mary Barton (1848)', Journal of Victorian Culture, published 17 Feb 2019 https://doi.org/10.1093/jvcult/vcy072